Last updated on February 17th, 2026

 Final Thoughts: Free Kids Activities in Las Vegas

-Save These Free Kids Activities Las Vegas for Later!
+Save These Free Things to Do in Las Vegas for Later!

-Looking for fun and free things to do in Las Vegas with kids?
-Pin the image below for future reference!
+Planning a family trip to Las Vegas with kids?
+Pin the image below for future reference.

 What a great article!
 I have been wanting to take the kids to Vegas for quite some time now, and this article just solidified why…and made me even more excited to go!
 These are exactly the types of things that we can’t wait to do there!
 Thanks again for putting all of the info in one place 🙂